axonasif/rusty-magisk/README.md

 # To-do:
 * Add build details in README.md
 * Completing this project (Means testing it ... the hard part of all)
+* Once after these, release pre-built binaries for ease of use